-Early on in my tenure as a virtual rowing coach, I hit a challenge when coaching a new client.
-I was unable to monitor their data such as power or force curve and view their technique on the Zoom call.
+Early in my tenure as a virtual rowing coach, I hit a challenge when coaching a new client.
+I could not monitor their data, such as power or force curves, and view their technique on the Zoom call.

 This prompted me to create the iOS app, Remote Rowing Coach.
 The app provides a platform for a virtual rowing coach and online real-time transmission of Concept2 PM5 V2 data.

 The app allows the athlete to track data, and it also has the benefit of allowing the coach to view metrics on a mobile iOS device.

 Additionally, there is also a web interface that allows for the monitoring of real-time data in a browser.
 The best browser for this is Chrome which allows the athlete to use the browser to connect to the PM5 without the need for an iOS device.

 Virtual Rowing Coach Web Browser Configuration